Haven-Kek/Haven-Kek.github.io/index.md

 ---
 layout: page
-title: Index
+title: Haven's Blog
-tagline: of all entries
+tagline: pestering you with my thoughts about World of Warcraft
 description: Welcome to my mind blog.
 ---